Non-periodic Fourier propagation algorithms for partial differential equations: Introduction

 The layout of the paper is as follows.
-In section $2$, we discuss the FSD{} method, the FIP method and the numerical algorithm developed to solve PDEs using a uniform grid.
-In sections $3$ and $4$, we discuss how the Fourier methods can be applied solve PDEs with both homogeneous and inhomogeneous solutions.
-Section $5$ compares the RMS errors produced by two different numerical methods.
-The heat equation is solved using the FIP and FSD methods, while the nonlinear Schrödinger equation is solved using the FIP method.
-The errors from both methods are compared to those obtained using the finite difference (FD) method.
-In section $6$, the results of RMS error obtained through FSD and FIP methods are compared with those obtained using the Tau method in Dedalus and Galerkin method in Pdepe for a set of examples.
-In section $7$, we solve the stochastic heat equation, a simple stochastic partial differential equation (SPDE) that can be shown to have an analytic solution, using the FIP method.
-A conclusion of the work and a summary of results are given in section $8$.
+Section \ref{sec:Fourier-methods-with} discusses the use of Fourier methods for PDEs on a uniform grid with non-periodic boundaries.
+In section \ref{sec:Inhomogeneous-patch-solutions}, we discuss how these methods can be applied to solve PDEs with inhomogeneous boundaries.
+Section \ref{sec:Comparisons-between-uniform} gives the relative error obtained with our methods, compared with those obtained with public domain software using polynomial expansions for some test problems with exact solutions.
+The complexity order is explained and computed.
+In section \ref{sec:stochastic-heat}, we compute the solution of a stochastic partial differential equation (SPDE), compared with an analytic solution, using the Fourier and polynomial spectral methods.
+Error and time scaling properties are analyzed for the 1D stochastic heat equation, as well as 1D and 2D stochastic heat equations with filtered noise.
+A conclusion and a summary of results are given in Section \ref{sec:Conclusion}.